Smartphone buying guide 2013: Find the phone that's right for you

 Call quality: What good is a phone if it can't make calls?
 Some of the simplest, most bare-bones feature phones offer the best call quality, and some fancy smartphones offer dismal calling.
 When evaluating phones, be sure to make a few test calls.
 In our hands-on tests, we generally place some calls from a quiet room and several others in a noisy environment.
 You might not be able to replicate such tests indoors, but try your best.
 Listen for static, tinny voices, and interference.
 Ask the people you call if they can hear a disruptive amount of background noise.

-Design: Your choices range from phones with large touchscreens to slider-style handsets with full-QWERTY keyboards.
+Design: Your choices range from phones that are easily pocketable to large-screened behemoths that are more like tablets than phones.
 Whichever type of phone you select, check to see if it's comfortable to hold against your ear, if you can hear callers without constant adjustment, if you can use the phone with one hand (or by scrunching your neck and shoulder), if it fits comfortably in your pocket or bag, and if it's durable enough to handle some rough treatment.
 A solidly built phone should be able to withstand getting banged around in a handbag or pocket, as well as a bit of moisture and a short-range drop.
 You should consider investing in a case or display protector as well—especially if you’re somewhat accident-prone.

 Operating system: If you're looking to do more than make calls and send text messages with your phone, consider the platform that it runs on.
 The mobile operating system you choose will greatly affect your phone's capabilities.
-The most popular platforms are Google's Android (found on multiple devices), iOS (found only on iPhone models), BlackBerry OS (found on BlackBerrys of various designs), and Microsoft’s Windows Phone.
+The most popular platforms are Google's Android (found on multiple devices), iOS (found only on iPhone models), and Microsoft’s Windows Phone.
 Each operating system has its own advantages and disadvantages, so familiarize yourself with all of them before settling on one.

 Screen resolution: The higher the resolution, the better the screen will look—an important factor if you plan to watch videos or view photos on your phone.
 A high-resolution display is desirable if you plan to do a lot of reading on your phone, since text will look much sharper on it and be easier to read.